 Education and Outreach Activities

 We encourage you to contact us directly at info [at] polartrec.com to discuss your concerns and address your questions.
 We'd be happy to share contact information for researchers that have participated in the program so you can get their perspective.
-Each year, we will also host a webinar for interested researchers to learn more about the program.
+Each year, we host a webinar for interested researchers to learn more about the program.
 The webinar is announced through our ARCUS and Polar Education list as well as posted on the PolarTREC website.
 All webinars are archived for later viewing.

 We encourage educators and researchers to get involved in as many public outreach activities as possible and to share their knowledge and experience with a variety of audiences.
 PolarTREC provides research experiences for both informal science educators as well as middle and high school teachers to go into the field with researchers.
 Outreach is not limited to classrooms, schools and local communities.
 Many past TREC and PolarTREC teachers have shared their experiences at national or international conferences.
 Some have written articles for newspapers, magazines or academic journals and others have given interviews to radio, television and print media.
 PolarTREC staff will provide support whenever possible to help teachers in their outreach endeavors.
 During orientation, teachers will receive advice and training on how to address the media and make the most out of public outreach activities.